 One thing to keep in mind is that coconut flour acts like a sponge.
 It’ll gradually soak up the moisture in the batter, so you have to give it time to work.
 Don’t immediately freak out if the batter seems all wrong.
 Give the coconut flour a few minutes to work, and then give it another stir.
 If the batter still seems too wet, add a couple of tablespoons more coconut flour and wait again.
 If it seems too dry, add a splash of milk and stir.

 Bright, Fresh, Zingy Lemons!

 Lemon is one of my favorite flavors.
-I like it so well, that I sometimes drink warm lemon water in the morning instead of coffee.
+I like it so well that I sometimes drink warm lemon water in the morning instead of coffee.
 However, I also use lemons in a lot of the food I make.
-Frequently alongside garlic; another favorite flavor that also goes well with lemon.
+I will frequently use lemon alongside garlic, another favorite in our family.

 Some of my favorite ways to use lemon juice are:

 More frequently than I use lemon juice, I use the peel of the lemon.
-I whip out my zester (one of the handiest kitchen tools ever) and finely grate just the peel – also called zest – into whatever I’m making.
+I whip out my Microplane (one of the handiest kitchen tools ever) and finely grate just the peel–also called zest– into whatever I’m making.
 The peels of citrus fruits contain oil and pack a more citrusy punch than the juice does.
-Not only is the zest great in lemon poppy seed muffins, but you can use it in savory dishes too.

 I use lemon zest in: